kadaan/consulate/README.md

 ---

+### Verify
+By default verification will fail check whose status is worse than `passing`.
+This can be changed by specifying the `status` query string parameter to one of:
+* `passing`
+* `maintenance`
+* `warning`
+* `critical`

 #### /verify/checks

->The `/verify/checks` route returns 200 if all Consul checks are in the PASSING state.  >Otherwise, a non-200 status code is returned and the failing checks will be in the >response.
+>The `/verify/checks` route returns 200 if all Consul checks are in the `passing` state.
+Otherwise, a non-200 status code is returned and the failing checks will be in the response.
 >
 >##### Request
 >